 In the early pintle-style injectors, the nozzle's shape and orifice size determine how much fuel flows through the injector and the shape of the spray pattern.
 Most pintle-style injectors are designed to produce a cone-shaped spray pattern.
 But, if fuel deposits accumulate in the nozzle area, it can restrict fuel delivery and break up the spray pattern, causing a lean fuel condition and many of the problems just mentioned.

 Where do the deposits come from?
 Mostly from the fuel itself.
-Gasoline is a mixture of many different hydrocarbons, including oilfins, which are heavy, waxy compounds.
+Gasoline is a mixture of many different hydrocarbons, including olefins, which are heavy, waxy compounds.
 The heavier the hydrocarbon, the more energy it yields when it burns.
 When the engine is shut off, the injectors undergo heat soak.
-Fuel residue in the injector nozzles evaporates, leaving the waxy oilfins behind.
-Because the engine is off, there is no cooling air flow through the ports and no fuel flow through the injectors to wash it away, so heat bakes the oilfins into hard varnish deposits.
+Fuel residue in the injector nozzles evaporates, leaving the waxy olefins behind.
+Because the engine is off, there is no cooling air flow through the ports and no fuel flow through the injectors to wash it away, so heat bakes the olefins into hard varnish deposits.
 Over time, these deposits can build up and clog the injectors.

 The formation of these deposits is a normal consequence of engine operation, so detergents are added to gasoline to help keep the injectors clean.
 But if a vehicle is used primarily for short-trip driving, the deposits may build up faster than the detergents can wash them away.

 On four-cylinder engines, the #2 and #3 injectors are in the hottest location and tend to clog up faster than the end injectors on cylinders #1 and #4.
 The same applies to the injectors in the middle cylinders in six and eight cylinder engines.
 The hotter the location, the more vulnerable the injector is to clogging from heat soak.
 Throttle body injectors are less vulnerable to heat soak because of their location high above the intake manifold plenum.